BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 ---

 `viewContext`
 a reference to the managed object context associated with the main queue.
 It is created automatically during the initialization process.
-This context is directly connected to `NSPersistentStoreCoordinator`, thus it might freeze your application when performing heavy operations.
+This context is directly connected to a `NSPersistentStoreCoordinator`, thus it might freeze your application when performing heavy operations.

 ---

 `performBackgroundTask(_:)`
 runs passed block on a newly created background context.
 Each time this method is called, a new background `NSManagedObjectContext` will be created.

-### Initialize Core Data Stack
+### Setting Up the Stack

+To be able to use *Core Data*, we first have to create a data model schema that describes the structure of our data.

-Let's begin with creating a Data Model schema in Xcode and add an entity `Item` with a single `name` attribute that will be used throughout this article.
+To create a new *Data Model* file, go to *"File > New"* and choose *"Data Model"* from the *Core Data* section.
+Then add an entity `Item` with a single `name` attribute as shown below.

 <p align="center">
     <img src="{{ "/img/core_data_stack_3.png" | absolute_url }}" alt="Core Data stack Architecture - Model Schema"/>
 </p>

-With Data Model created we can initialize the Core Data stack and see how the components play together.
+Having the *data model* created, we can now initialize the *Core Data* stack and see how the components play together.

 {% highlight swift linenos %}
 let persistentContainer = NSPersistentContainer(name: "Model")

 persistentContainer.loadPersistentStores { storeDescription, error in